 Branding by Handwriting

-a material she found in the students workspace at HCU.
-With her ornate style of writing, she gave words a visual aspect, that can be seen as a strong graphic element and that have a recall value.
-This small cards worked out great the first evening, the handwriting style is not that manifested, it can be changed, manipulated.
-This was important due to the fact that we still were not at a point to communicate a fixed CI.
-By handwriting, as a receiver you also get a more personal relation towards the small card, because you can see it is handmade and unique.
-Also it is not perfect, avoiding to create a border towards the neighbors by using styles that are too artsy and maybe not at once read- or perceivable.
+For dinner on one Wednesday, a student took over the task to design flyers or giveaways and therefore created a style, that would entrench itself as a branding for the upcoming events.
+On the evening before the dinner, she found herself having this task – without any given standards and no unique material or money to print.
+She wrote by hand on small kappa-tiles, which she found in the students' workspace at HCU.
+She gave words a visual aspect with her ornate writing style that can be seen as a vital graphic element and a recall value.
+These small cards worked out great the first evening, and the handwriting style is not that manifested, it can be changed and manipulated.
+This quality was vital because we still were not at a point to communicate a fixed CI.
+As a receiver, my handwriting also gets a more personal relation towards the small card because you can see it is handmade and unique.
+It is also not perfect, avoiding to create a border towards the neighbours by using styles that are too artsy and maybe not at once read- or perceivable.
 The haptic of the tiles and the look also referred to our mindset in reusing material and to create in a DIY way.
 The headline Hotel? became the headline for every flyer after.
-Questioning the project and the state we were in by placing a question mark, could easily be applied for the other functions of a hotel we had during the wednesdays dinners, like: Bar?
+Questioning the project and the state we were in by placing a question mark, could easily be applied for the other functions of a hotel we had during the Wednesdays dinners, like: Bar?
 Restaurant?
 Labor?

 and the staff of Soulkitchen, it just was a natural, trustful process of having them as hosts at UdN, after which they took over the whole evening.

-The article is describing the setting and approach scarcely, as well as the history of the UdN, but does not really deal with the hotel project itself – the reason the journalist had originally been invited.
+The article is describing the setting and approach scarcely and the history of the UdN, but does not really deal with the hotel project itself – the reason the journalist had initially been invited.
 The article was even sold to the newspaper "Die Welt", who published it with the headline "Versuch eine Stadt zu entwickeln" (Trying to develop a city).
-Although the article just offers a small survey of the hotel project in the form of insights into details of the Wednesday's dinners, we perceived it as very complaisant.
-The question is why did she write it in this manner?
-In the article she describes the atmosphere of the day when the interview took place as very comfortable.
-Although she did not depict what our intention was, she did described the atmosphere well.
+Although the article just offers a small survey of the hotel project in the form of insights into the Wednesday's dinners' details, we perceived it as very complaisant.
+The question is, why did she write it in this manner?
+In the article, she describes the day's atmosphere when the interview took place as very comfortable.
+Although she did not depict what our intention was, she did describe the atmosphere well.
 The atmosphere probably was the triggering effect on why the article is written in this pleasant way.
 She experienced it.
 Seeing students working around her in different tasks and perceiving the beginning of the actual dinner when the food she smelled before it was ready and the guests came by – all these impressions probably affected her.
 And this subjectively perceived atmosphere took influence on how she wrote the whole article.
-We were rather happy that the photographer had no say in the writing process.
+We were relatively happy that the photographer had no say in the writing process.
 When he joined the interview setting 15 minutes after it started, with the words "What's this hippie fuck supposed to be?
 Ha, ...oh, of course, it's all a process here...
 I understand."
-It was interesting to see how easily the perception of our practice can be interpreted in a different way.
+It was interesting to see how easily our practice's perception can be interpreted differently.

-What we learned here is that bringing people in to the actual performance, gives them of course a way better impression and leads to not always understanding, but at least the possibility of capturing the atmospheric moment, which would not have been possible if that interview would have taken place in the official university building or somewhere else.
-Understanding a project like the UdN, or in our case the hotel project anyway is difficult, because it is a process and circumstances and ideas change every day.
+What we learned here is that bringing people into the actual performance, gives them, of course, a way better impression and leads to not always understanding, but at least the possibility of capturing the atmospheric moment, which would not have been possible if that interview would have taken place in the official university building or somewhere else.
+Understanding a project like the UdN, or in our case, the hotel project anyway is difficult, because it is a process and circumstances and ideas change every day.
 Therefore having people on the premises, letting them see and perceive the actions taking place, makes them aware and interested, which can lead to understanding – but not always does, as one can see in the article.